DJDanl/cpp-docs.pt-br/docs/intrinsics/udiv128.md

 ### <a name="parameters"></a>Parâmetros

 *highDividend* \
-[in] Os 64 bits altos do dividendo.
+no Os bits de 64 altos do dividendo.

 *lowDividend* \
-[in] Os 64 bits baixos do dividendo.
+no Os bits de 64 baixos do dividendo.

 *divisor* \
-[in] O inteiro de 64 bits pelo qual dividir.
+no O inteiro de 64 bits pelo qual dividir.

 *remainder* \
-[out] Os bits de inteiro de 64 bits do resto.
+fora Os bits inteiros de 64 bits do resto.

 ## <a name="return-value"></a>Valor retornado